taoensso/tower/README.md

  * `(-> request :params :locale)`, e.g. `"/my-uri?locale=en-US"`.
  * A URI selector, e.g. `"/my-uri/locale/en-US/"`.
  * The request's Accept-Language HTTP header.

-In addition to locale selection, the middleware provides **automatic dictionary reloading** while in development mode.
-Just save changes to your dictionary resource file, and those changes will automatically and immediately reflect in your application.

 ## Tower supports the ClojureWerkz Project Goals